Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Preliminaries

-\textbf{Basic concepts of LCQPs.} An $x$ that satisfies all the constraints of \eqref{eq:LCQP} is named a \textit{feasible solution}.
-The set of all feasible solutions, defined as $X =: \{x \in \bR^n: Ax\circ b,\ l\leq x\leq u\}$, is referred to as the \textit{feasible set}.
-The LCQP is considered \textit{feasible} if this set is non-empty; otherwise, it is infeasible.
-The value of $\frac{1}{2}x^\top Q x + c^\top x$ is named the \textit{objective (function) value}.
-Its infimum across the feasible set is termed the \textit{optimal objective value}.
-If this infimum is unattainable ($-\infty$), suggesting the objective value could indefinitely decrease, the LCQP is deemed \textit{unbounded}.
-Conversely, when the optimal objective value is realized, the corresponding $x$ is identified as an \textit{optimal solution}.
-According to~\cite{eaves1971quadratic}, a feasible and bounded LCQP must yield an optimal solution, though it might not be unique.
+\paragraph{\textbf{Basic concepts of LCQPs}} An $x$ satisfying all constraints of \eqref{eq:LCQP} is named a \textit{feasible solution}.
+The set of all feasible solutions, $X =: \{x \in \bR^n: Ax\circ b,\ l\leq x\leq u\}$, is referred to as the \textit{feasible set}.
+The LCQP is \textit{feasible} if this set is non-empty; otherwise, it is infeasible.
+The value of $\frac{1}{2}x^\top Q x + c^\top x$ is the \textit{objective value}.
+Its infimum across $X$ is termed the \textit{optimal objective value}.
+If this infimum is $-\infty$ (the objective value could indefinitely decrease), the LCQP is named \textit{unbounded}.
+A feasible and bounded LCQP must yield an optimal solution~\cite{eaves1971quadratic}.